 Some applications fail because applicants do not complete the form fully.
 For example, they might not:

 You can apply again for a grant, even if you have been successful.
-You are welcome to apply for further years of study, though not for the same year.
-We will not consider your application if you did not send back the acknowledgement slip from any earlier award.
+You are welcome to apply for further years of study, though not for the same year (unless it is for a short modular course).
 Please quote your previous Ruth Hayman Trust number (RHT number).